iankpconcentricsky/django-sky-visitor/README.md

   * List all template paths that the default templates will look for

+## License

+This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Details can be found in the LICENSE.md file.

-## Contributing
+### Contributing

 Please fork this repo and send pull requests.
 Submit issues/questions/suggestions in the [issue queue](https://github.com/concentricsky/django-sky-visitor/issues).

-## LICENSE

-This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-Details can be found in the LICENSE.md file.

-For copyright and other important notes regarding this release please read the AUTHORS.md file.

 ## About Concentric Sky